inverse-inc/packetfence/t/venom/test_suites/security_event_suricata/TESTSUITE.md

 1. Set Suricata configuration
 1. Load a Suricata event and trigger the security event
 1. Test if the device is in the Isolation ipset set
-1. Release the violation on the node
+1. Release the security event on the node
 1. Test if the device is in the registered ipset set
 1. Change the role of the device to guest
 1. Test if the device is in the role ID 2 ipset set